-ESL 540 Reading Instruction for Linguistically and Culturally Diverse Learners 3 credits
+ESL 540 Foundations for Instructional Strategies for English Learners 3 credits

 This course focuses on the concepts and skills needed to develop literacy programs for students who differ in how they acquire literacy because of language, learning, and/or cultural differences.

 ESL 541 Instructional Strategies for English Language Learners 3 credits